 Agriculture and Technology (in conjunction with La Trobe University)

-In 2014, Melbourne Polytechnic also successfully registered the Bachelor of Business and Bachelor of Hospitality Management for delivery in Hong Kong from 2015.
+In 2014, Melbourne Polytechnic also successfully registered the Bachelor of Business and Bachelor of Hospitality Management for delivery in China from 2015.
 The Bachelor of Business and Bachelor of Hospitality Management were the first two Melbourne Polytechnic degrees to be offered outside Australia.

 As part of its adoption of a single brand strategy (a key strategic transformation objective) Northern Melbourne Institute of TAFE (NMIT) changed its name to Melbourne Polytechnic.
 The change was announced by the then Premier of Victoria, Dr Dennis Napthine, on 2 October 2014.